 - Product returned to the supplier at the incorrect price

 Suppliers offer allowances reducing the gross price to promote their products or to encourage more purchasing.
-Identification of allowance errors can be complex and requires knowledge of the industry and strong analytical skill.
-Our audit recovery process allows us to maximize profit recovery in this area.
+Identification of allowance errors can be complex and requires knowledge of the industry and strong analytical skills.
+Our audit and recovery process allows us to maximize profit recovery in this area.